vijayalakshmi1205/My_awsome_repo/README.md

-**Create your website on AWS using Terraform in S3_Bucket** PREREQUISITES
+**Create your website on AWS using Terraform in S3_Bucket**

+PREREQUISITES
-1.AWS account
+1.AWS account.

-2.Terrform installed
+2.Terrform installed.

-3.AWSCLI installed
+3.AWSCLI installed.

 STEPS: